amoitg/democracyos/README.md

 ## Contributors

-See [CONTRIBUTORS.md](https://github.com/DemocracyOS/app/blob/master/CONTRIBUTORS.md) to get to know the DemocracyOS team and contributors.
+See [CONTRIBUTORS.md](https://github.com/DemocracyOS/app/blob/master/CONTRIBUTORS.md) to get to know the DemocracyOS team and contributors. and to have great communication with our contributors
 ## Links

 * [DemocracyOS official site](http://democracyos.org).
 The project's official site.